UniVE-SSV/SoftwareArchitectures24/_docs/spring-2/spring-gradle-docker.md

 <h2>Contents</h2>
 * toc
 {:toc}
-Before going further, we want to connect all the things that seem so far and see how we can deploy a Spring application in a Docker component.
+Before proceeding, we want to connect all the dots that seem so far and see how we can deploy a Spring application as a Docker component.

 ## The Dockerfile
 Let's follow what the Spring Boot <a target="_blank" rel="noopener noreferrer" href="https://spring.io/guides/topicals/spring-boot-docker/">documentation</a> says.
 The idea is to copy and execute the .jar file produced by Gradle inside a Docker container.
-Firstly we need to build the application:
+Firstly, we need to build the application:
 {% highlight bash %}
 ./gradlew build
 {% endhighlight %}